viabam tours

 The Anne Frank House, located by the Prinsengracht canal

-You can walk to the Anne Frank House from Amsterdam Central Station.
-Alternatively, take tram lines 13 or 17 and get off at the “Westermarkt” stop.
+You can walk from Amsterdam Central Station, or take tram lines 13 or 17 to “Westermarkt”.
 Address: Westermarkt 20, 1016 GV Amsterdam.

 Open daily from 9:00 AM to 10:00 PM